 3) Image Recognition: Data Science allows computers to recognise and identify objects and patterns in images, which has many uses in security, surveillance, and entertainment.

-5) Logistics: Data Science optimises logistics operations by finding the best routes and schedules for delivering goods and services.
+5) Logistics: Data Science optimises logistics operations and eCommerce by finding the best routes and schedules for delivering goods and services.

 6) Fraud Detection: Data Science detects and prevents fraud by analysing transactions and identifying anomalies and suspicious activities.
 Banks and financial institutions use Data Science for this purpose.